potatowagon/copinicoos/README.md

 * Possible to pipe data directly to processing if retrieval of data is automated.

 * The API documentation only supports Unix systems.
-No documented support for Windows.
 A workaround would be to automate the download to a Unix system, and transfer the files to Windows

 ### How